-This manual is intended for users of the Montana Instruments products and systems described herein.
-Users include anyone who may physically interact with the system or peripheral equipment, including installing, setting up, or configuring the system or anyone who may operate system components via operating panels, the supplied user interface, or remote interfaces.
+This manual is intended for users of Montana Instruments products and systems described herein.
+Users include anyone who may physically interact with the system or peripheral equipment, including installation, setup, or configuration.
+This includes anyone who may operate system components via control panels, the supplied user interface, or remote interfaces.